aliang8/Bomberman/README.md

 Need to add sprites and other graphical stuff.

+Anthony 5/16/16

+-Made a palette on the level editor to select different blocks

+-After selecting the blocks you can change the type of individual tiles

+Matthew 5/16/16

+Created separate Tile collection

+Added Methods to bomberman to move/drop bombs.

+Matthew 5/17/16

+added Images to setup and more used the makeMap(redesigning it)

+Anthony 5/18/16

+-Imported the sprites

+-Created the walk function

+Matthew 5/18/16

+Created Tile Collection to store the different types of tiles

+Bug: walking is really laggy, especially when changing directions

+Anthony 5/20/16

+-Working on making the tiles destroyable and adding collisions

+Matthew 5/21/16

+Experimenting with different menus and other misc stuff for bomberman.

+Matthew 5/22/16

+Started working on AI and fixing sprites problems and creating gameplay

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)